MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-compatibility.md

 ### Disabled or uninstalled

 When disabled or uninstalled, Microsoft Defender Antivirus isn't used as the antivirus app.
 Files aren't scanned and threats aren't remediated.
-Disabling or uninstalling Microsoft Defender Antivirus isn't recommended in general; if possible, keep Microsoft Defender Antivirus in passive mode if you're using a non-Microsoft antimalware/antivirus solution.
+Disabling or uninstalling Microsoft Defender Antivirus isn't recommended in general; if you're using a non-Microsoft antimalware/antivirus solution and the device is onboarded to Microsoft Defender for Endpoint, Microsoft Defender Antivirus **must** be in passive mode.

 In cases where Microsoft Defender Antivirus is disabled automatically, it can be re-enabled automatically if the non-Microsoft antivirus/antimalware product expires, is uninstalled, or otherwise stops providing real-time protection from viruses, malware, or other threats.
 The automatic re-enabling of Microsoft Defender Antivirus helps to ensure that antivirus protection is maintained on your endpoints.